 And in a scenario almost as likely as the sun rising in the east, Alcacer did his thing for La Roja and scored in both matches.
 His strike in Bucharest turned out to be the winner as Spain returned home 2-1 victors before, in a sight all too familiar to Bundesliga fans, he came off the bench in Gijon to score twice in the 4-0 win over the Faroese and put Spain in control of Group F.

-It all means Alcacer has amassed nine goals from seven games in four different competitions with two different teams.
-Five of those have come with his right foot, including a direct free-kick, three with his left and one with his head.
+It all means Alcacer has amassed 10 goals from eight games in four different competitions with two different teams.
+Five of those have come with his right foot, including a direct free-kick, four with his left and one with his head.

-His total is the greatest by any player in Europe’s top five leagues in 2019/20, clear of the seven scored by Lewandowski, Norwich City’s Teemu Pukki and Manchester City’s Sergio Aguero.
+His total is the greatest by any player in Europe’s top five leagues in 2019/20, clear of the eight scored by Lewandowski, Norwich City’s Teemu Pukki, Wolverhampton Wanderers' Raul Jimenez, and Manchester City’s Raheem Sterling

-As crucial as that game is in the wake of the surprise 3-1 loss at Union, few would forgive Alcacer for having one eye on Borussia’s opening Champions League tie against Barcelona the following Tuesday.
+The Valencia native has since returned to Dortmund to strike again against Leverkusen and banish the demons of the surprise 3-1 loss at Union.
+But few would have forgiven Alcacer for having one eye on Borussia’s opening Champions League tie against Barcelona the following Tuesday.